 Balkis looked up thoughtfully.
-"The schedule is fluid, and ever since we uncovered Shekt's treason they've been on triple shiftand things are proceeding well.
+"The schedule is fluid, and ever since we uncovered Shekt's treason they've been on triple shift--and things are proceeding well.
 We await only the mathematical computations for the necessary orbits.
 What holds us up there is the inadequacy of our computers.
-Welt. . . it may be only a matter of days now."
-"Days" It was said in a tone queerly compounded of triumph and horror.
+Well...it may be only a matter of days now."
+"Days!"
+It was said in a tone queerly compounded of triumph and horror.

-"Days" repeated the Secretary.
-"But remember-one bomb even two seconds before zero, time will be enough to stop us.
+"Days!" repeated the Secretary.
+"But remember--one bomb even two seconds before zero time will be enough to stop us.
 And even afterward there will be a period of from one to six months when reprisals can be taken.
 So we are not yet entirely safe."
-Days And then the most incredibly one-sided battle in the history of the Galaxy would be joined and Earth would attack all the Galaxy. ship and fight it out, if necessary.
-He would rather.
+Days!
+And then the most incredibly one-sided battle in the history of the Galaxy would be joined and Earth would attack all the Galaxy.
+The High Minister's hands were trembling gently.